mlevit/open-webui-databricks-pipe/README.md

 ## Installation

+### 1. Deploy the Pipe

-1. Copy `databricks_pipe.py` to your Open WebUI pipes directory
+Copy `databricks_pipe.py` to your Open WebUI pipes directory (typically `./data/pipes/`)

-2. Configure your Databricks credentials
+### 2. Configure Authentication
-3. The pipe will automatically discover and list available LLM endpoints

-## Requirements

-- `requests`
-- `pydantic`
+#### For Personal Access Token:

+1. Generate a Databricks Personal Access Token:
+   - Go to your Databricks workspace → User Settings → Developer → Access Tokens
+   - Click "Generate New Token"
+   - Copy the generated token

+#### For OAuth (Service Principal):

+1. Create a Service Principal in your Databricks workspace:
+   - Go to Admin Settings → Identity and Access → Service Principals
+   - Click "Add Service Principal"
+   - Note the Application ID (Client ID)
+2. Generate a secret for the Service Principal:
+   - Click on your Service Principal → Secrets → Generate Secret
+   - Copy the generated secret
+3. Grant necessary permissions to the Service Principal for accessing serving endpoints

+### 3. Configure in Open WebUI

+1. Navigate to Admin Panel → Settings → Pipelines
+2. Find "Databricks LLM Pipe" and configure the required fields
+3. Test the connection - available models should appear automatically

 ## License